steffenmueller4/steffenmueller4.github.io/_posts/2025-05-16-good-and-bad-decisions-in-hindsight.md

 ---
 layout: post
 date: 2025-05-16 09:15:10 +0100
-title: "Good and Bad Decisions in the Tech Team in Hindsight - Some Self-Contained Short Stories"
+title: "Good and Bad Decisions in the Tech Team in Hindsight"
 categories:
   - Architecture
   - Microservices